 Students between the ages of 16 and 21 years (22 years for identified students, P.L.
-94-142) and 11th or 12th grade status are eligible for admittance into Greene County Career Center.
-Core academic credit deficiencies, GPA, attendance, essential academic skills and discipline records may be taken into consideration.
-Students applying out of district or students applying for 1⁄2 time status must meet the same criteria for admittance and will be admitted as space is available.
+94-142) and 11th or 12th grade status are eligible for admittance into the Greene County Center.
+Students with disabilities may also defer their diploma to attend the career center if the IEP team agrees.